Download a PDF of the report here Food Poverty and Fair Access to Food.docx

 - Increasingly, links are being made between work around acute food poverty and chronic food inequality, initiatives aimed at reducing food waste, those interested in sustainability and ethical sourcing of food, and activities to promote healthy eating and cooking.
 This is leading to far better understanding of the relationships between parts of the food system, and how we can work to address root causes of problems in the longer term.

-- Many organisations understand very well how food, cooking, and eating together can be an effective way of reducing social isolation as well as filling stomachs.
+- Many organisations understand very well how cooking and eating together can be an effective way of reducing social isolation as well as filling stomachs.

 - Food-related work can have important fringe benefits for small community operations – having a café or trading element in the mix can provide opportunities to diversify income, and rely a little less on grant funding.